ansonkan/public-box/ga401i-arch/README.md

 ### Only need drivers mentioned in the ASUS Linux guide ([ref](https://asus-linux.org/wiki/arch-guide/#custom-kernel-drivers-fixes-hardware-support))

-Remember to insstall `nvidia-dkms` which is mentioned in the guide as well.
+Remember to install `nvidia-dkms` which is mentioned in the guide as well.